Hip Surgery, Replacement and Treatment

 "I am now 8 weeks post-op on my second hip replacement and I am quite pleased with the progress with both hips.
 This is an ongoing project, not always easy or comfortable, but with an excellent skilled surgeon, a personal commitment to work hard and return to my 45-year career as a Fitness Professional Trainer and Instructor, and the help of great PT's who understand setting and achieving personal goals, I will succeed.
 Thank you Dr. Alexander for giving me my life back!"

 Even an otherwise healthy hip joint can become injured in a traumatic incident such as an auto accident or sports accident.
 Other hip injuries may be caused by prolonged or repeated stress - such as the stress from competitive athletics or dance - or become damaged simply from aging.

-Bursae are fluid-filled sacs that cushion and lubricate the joints.
-Bursitis describes an inflammation and swelling of the bursae.
-In the hip joint, the bursae sits between the hard bone of the hip (greater trochanter) and the connecting tendon.
+Bursitis describes an inflammation and swelling of the bursae, fluid-filled sacs that cushion and lubricate the joints.
+In the hip joint, the bursae sits between the hard bone of the hip and the connecting tendon.
 Bursitis causes pain in the hip and the outside of the thigh.
-Even simple movement such as walking can aggravate this condition and cause the pain to increase.

 A labral tear describes damage to the cartilage that surrounds the hip socket.
 It can be caused by repetitive motion or a fall or accident.
 It may also be seen in the early stages of osteoarthritis.